 - In a separate bowl, sift together flour, corn starch, baking soda and salt.

-- Alternately add the dry ingredients and the greek yogurt to the wet ingredients, beginning and ending with the dry ingredients.
+Alternately add the dry ingredients and the sour cream to the wet ingredients, beginning and ending with the dry ingredients.
 Mix until just combined.

 - Slowly add in the coffee and vanilla extract, mixing until just combined (over mixing the batter can yield a dry pound cake).